amecky/c_hot_reload/README.md

 ```
 $(OutDir)$(TargetName)-$([System.DateTime]::Now.ToString("HH_mm_ss_fff")).pdb
 ```
-The main drawback is that you get a new PDB file everytime you compile the DLL.
+The main drawback is that you get a new PDB file every time you compile the DLL.
 So make sure that you clean up the files at a certain period.
 Also the really big point is that Visual Studio will not find a PDB file and therefore will issue a full compile on the project.
 This might be quite heavy depending on your code.